UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```{index} data frame; definition
 ```

-A data frame is really just series stuck together that follows two rules:
+A data frame is really just a collection of series that are stuck together; it follow two rules:

 1. Each element itself is a series.
 2. Each element (series) must have the same length.

 Not all columns in a data frame need to be of the same type.
 {numref}`fig:02-dataframe` shows a data frame where the columns are series of different types.
+But each element in one column should usually be the same type, since the values for a single variable are usually all of the same type.
+For example, if the variable is the name of a city, that name should be a string, whereas if the variable is a year, that should be an integer.
+So even though series let you put different types in them, it is most common (and good practice!) to have just one type per column.

 +++ {"tags": []}